jeremyblackowiak/refactored-bassoon/README.md

 	klljkjkl123/...
 ```

 The script takes an input of `{x}` "deployments" to keep and deletes the rest.
 It also takes a `{Y}` input for the number of days, deleting any deployments older than that value while respecting a minimum number of deployments to keep.
+For a quick summary of each function, see the comments in the [main() function](./s3-cleanup/main.py#L194).

 ## Overview